 Level 1 infractions will generally be addressed by the classroom teacher using interventions or disciplinary responses that teach correct alternative behavior so students can learn and demonstrate safe and respectful school behaviors.
-Teachers are expected to use a variety of teaching and classroom management strategies to prevent and correct these behaviors
+Teachers are expected to use a variety of teaching and classroom management strategies to prevent and correct these behaviors.

-Level 1

-Student Infraction Possible Adult Interventions Failure to Follow Classroom and Schoolwide Norms and Procedures Gateway Behaviors: Displaying behaviors that are intentionally distracting to the learning environment.
+Level 1 Student Infraction Possible Adult Interventions Failure to Follow Classroom and Schoolwide Norms and Procedures Gateway Behaviors: Displaying behaviors that are intentionally distracting to the learning environment.
 These behaviors may include, but are not limited to loud/inappropriate talking and laughing, lip smacking, foot stomping, eye rolling, or tapping/beating on the desk.
 Inappropriate Language/Profanity: Using words in an inappropriate way.
-Proactive Classroom Management Strategies Guardian Contact by teacher Redirection Calm Down Corner Alternative Seat/Safe Seat Buddy Room Processing Meeting Restorative Conference Circle Process Logical Consequence and practice the missing skill Care Team Referral Community Service If the behavior persists, then a Collaborative Student Plan will be implemented.
-Misuse of Property: Using school property in an inappropriate way.
+Proactive Classroom Management Strategies Guardian Contact by Teacher Redirection Calm Down Corner Alternative Seat/Safe Seat Buddy Room Processing Meeting Misuse of Property: Using school property in an inappropriate way.
 Processing Meeting Restorative Conference Community Service Guardian Contacted Administrative conference with guardian Logical Consequences Restitution Misuse of Technology: Intentional misconduct while using technological equipment at Brookside Charter School that results in inappropriate use.
-Break Tech Norms Once: Warning Teacher Calls Home Break Tech Norms Three Times: Misuse of technology referral Additional Infractions: Misuse of technology referral Dress Code Violation: Failing to comply with the dress code requirements as noted in the Family Handbook.
-Guardian contact to bring appropriate clothing Loss of recess and/or gym due to unsafe shoes
+Break Tech Norms Once: Warning Teacher Calls Home Break Tech Norms Three Times: Misuse of technology referral Additional Infractions: Misuse of technology referral

-4 or more infractions will result in a conference to discuss solutions Academic Dishonesty: Scholastic dishonesty that includes, but is not limited to, cheating on school assignments/tests, plagiarism, or collusion.
+Dress Code Violation: Failing to comply with the dress code requirements as noted in the Family Handbook.
+Guardian contact to bring appropriate clothing Loss of recess and/or gym due to unsafe shoes 4 or more infractions will result in a conference to discuss solutions May sit in recovery for inappropriate clothing violations Academic Dishonesty: Scholastic dishonesty that includes, but is not limited to, cheating on school assignments/tests, plagiarism, or collusion.
 Academic consequences may also be assigned.
-Logical Consequences Administrative conference with guardian May impact student's course or assignment grade
+Logical Consequences Redoing assignment during alternative time Administrative conference with guardian May impact students course or assignment grade